 When the pole-residue data is generated from Touchstone 1.0 or 1.1 Y or Z-parameters (in which case the Y or Z-parameters are normalized), the Touchstone 1.0 or 1.1 Y or Z-parameter data from which the pole-residue data is generated shall be unnormalized first by the model maker.

 The Number_of_data_lines subparameter is required.
-The value of Number_of_data_lines is equal to the number of common poles data lines that follow and shall match the value of the Number_of_data_lines subparameter in the [Begin Residues Data] keywords.
-(Consequently, the value of Number_of_data_lines must be the same within each [Begin Residues Data] / [End Residues Data] keyword pair in a given model file.)
-The Number_of_data_lines subparameter within the [Begin Common Poles Data] / [End Common Poles Data] keyword pair is followed by the common poles data lines.
-Each line contains two numbers corresponding to αm, ωm, as described above.
+The value of Number_of_data_lines is equal to the number of common poles data lines that follow.
+It is permissible to have no data lines, in which case the value of Number_of_data_lines shall be zero.
+However, the [Begin Common Poles Data] keyword and each [Begin Residues Data] keyword must have the same number of data lines in a given model file.
+The Number_of_data_lines subparameter within the [Begin Common Poles Data] / [End Common Poles Data] keyword pair is followed by the common poles data lines (if present) and is terminated by the [End Common Poles Data] keyword.
+Each data line contains two numbers corresponding to αm, ωm, as described above.

 Keyword: [End Common Poles Data]